Class cli.Confirm

 cli.confirm:run ()

 Executes the widget.
-Initializes the terminal if necessary, and handles cleanup after the widget closes.
 On completion, replaces the interactive widget with a one-line summary unless clear was set.

 Returns:

-any The value of the selected response entry (defaults to its label when unset).
+any The id of the selected response entry (defaults to its label when unset).

 Or

-2. string "cancelled" if cancelled and no response has cancel = true.
+2. string Error string "cancelled" if cancelled and no response has cancel = true.

 generated by LDoc 1.5.0